 So often carbs are associated with processed foods, which is partially correct, but there are a plethora of varying quality of carbohydrates.
 Carbohydrates are a vital part of your diet and are fully compatible with any dietary or weight goals alongside calorie awareness.
 In a nutshell, carbs are your friend.
 They provide you with enough energy to fulfil your tasks for the day.
 However, ensure to balance this with protein and fat for a healthy lifestyle.

 “Microwaving foods makes them less nutritious”

 Another statement you hear frequently is about how mad microwaves are, and that microwaves remove all nutritional value from a meal.
 Again this is misleading.
-Whilst technically microwaving foods does lessen the nutritional value, so do all forms of cooking, regardless of the tool being utilised for this purpose, oven, grill etc. The problem with microwaves is the destruction of flavour.
-Healthy foods are important, but let’s face it, we all love good tasting food and it’s a shame to just destroy that, even if it’s a little quicker.
+Whilst technically microwaving foods does lessen the nutritional value, so do all forms of cooking, regardless of the tool you utilise for this purpose, oven, grill etc. The problem with microwaves is the destruction of flavour.
+Healthy foods are important.
+But let’s face it, we all love good tasting food and it’s a shame to just destroy that, even if it’s a little quicker.

 Tip from Harvard University…

 “ The cooking method that best retains nutrients is one that cooks quickly, heats food for the shortest amount of time, and uses as little liquid as possible.
 Microwaving meets those criteria.
 Using the microwave with a small amount of water essentially steams food from the inside out.
 That keeps in more vitamins and minerals than almost any other cooking method and shows microwave food can indeed be healthy.
 But let’s not get too lost in the details.
 Vegetables, pretty much any way you prepare them, are good for you, and most of us don’t eat enough of them.
 And is the microwave oven good or bad?
 The microwave is a marvel of engineering, a miracle of convenience — and sometimes nutritionally advantageous to boot.”(1)